danielgottt/CyberBodega/README.md

 # 🧐 WANT TO CONTRIBUTE? <img src='https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat'/>
 <p> Please do!
 If you have an interesting resource to share open a pull request.
-All I ask is that you categorize and utilize markdown to create a link with a description </p>
+All I ask is that you categorize and utilize markdown to create a link with a description.
+I understand that there may be some crossover for specific resources, there is no reason to argue semantics </p>

 <p> It should look something like this </p>